alarner/CodeFriends/units/command-line/README.md

 ##### nano
 The `nano` command will open up a simple command line based text editor.
 There are several other command line based text editors like `vim` and `emacs`, but `nano` is the simplest.
 It's great for making simple changes to text files from the command line.

-##### open
-The `open` command will open up a file in whatever its default application is.
-For example, `open hello.txt` will open the `hello.txt` file in whatever you have set as your default editor for text files.

 ### Tips and Tricks